jess/brownwebdesign/app/views/pages/impersonate-user-tests.html.md

       response.should redirect_to(root_path)
     end

-    it 'will not allow the author to use the update action and give themself a :admin_logged_in flag' do get :author, :id => @user.id
+    it 'will not allow the author to use the author action and give themself an :admin_logged_in flag' do get :author, :id => @user.id
       response.should redirect_to(root_path)
     end